jackhgallagher/fantasy/Flex Dynasty Constitution.md

 ## __Taxi Squad__ ##

 - 4-man taxi squad
-- For 2019, only rookies and devys are eligible to be placed on it.
+- For 2019, only rookies are eligible to be placed on it.
-- In later years, only rookies, devys, and players who were on your taxi squad for the entire prior season may be placed on it.
+- In later years, only rookies and players who were on your taxi squad for the entire prior season may be placed on it.
   - Example:
   - You pick *PlayerA* and *PlayerB* in the 3rd and 4th rounds of the 2019 rookie draft, and place them both on your taxi squad come August.
   - In week 6, you decide to elevate *PlayerA* to your active roster, while *PlayerB* remains on the taxi squad through Week 17.